 Annual car insurance costs for 18-year-olds average $1,776 for minimum coverage and $3,606 for full coverage.
 This average represents only drivers with clean driving records and good credit.
 Your rate may vary based on your driver profile.

-How Much Is Insurance for an 18-Year-Old?
-State by State Breakdown
+How Much Is Car Insurance for 18-Year-Olds by State?

-Average car insurance costs by state range from $148 to $300 per month, depending on coverage levels.
+Car insurance costs by state range from $148 to $300 per month, depending on coverage.
 Basic coverage costs about $1,776 annually, and full coverage costs $3,606 annually.
-Expenses vary based on residence, vehicle selection and whether coverage exists through family plans or individual policies.
-Check the average coverage costs by state in the table.
+Costs vary by state, vehicle and whether you're on a family plan or individual policy.
+The table shows coverage costs by state.

 | Alabama | $197 | $2,361 |